jamiebalfour04/jamiebalfour04/README.md

 - 🎨 User Experience & Interface Design
 - 🕸️ Web Design

-This is actually my updated GitHub account after clearing the previous content from it.
-I publish many of my main projects, such as BalfBar, BalfSlider, BalfRibbon and so on, here.
+This is my updated GitHub account after clearing the previous content from it.
+I publish many of my main projects here, such as BalfBar, BalfSlider, BalfRibbon, and so on.
 I also have many private repos that I am working on myself.

 ## My Technical Skills
+My primary skills are related to computer language design and compiler and runtime environments.
+I also love web design and development, both front-end and back-end.
+I love writing software and have a passion for making things perfect 👌!

+I'm exceptionally talented when it comes to software development.

 <div align="center">
   <img src="https://skillicons.dev/icons?i=html,css,js,php,mysql,mongodb,bootstrap,sass,d3,babel,jquery,ts,react,angular,python,java,lua,cs,cpp,linux,windows,ubuntu,docker,github&perline=6">
 </div>